Skip to content

 Our Support

-We also offer low-interest loans to advance specific programmatic objectives.
-These loans help the receiving organization secure additional funds from various state and federal community development programs.
+We also offer low-interest loans to address needs such as housing restoration or construction, infrastructure to support food sovereignty, and other capital project needs.
+These loans can also help secure additional funds from various state and federal community development programs.

 Contact